tgant17/trainercardgenerator/README.md

 - Search the Pokédex to add up to six Pokémon with type badges and official artwork.
 - Browse a curated trainer avatar library (plus remote sprites) to match your vibe.
 - Customize card colors, apply underprint patterns, and add favorite Pokémon, type, and game details for the back.
-- Export a high-resolution JPEG of the card front/back or a triple-sheet layout for printing.
+- Export a high-resolution PNG of the card front/back or a triple-sheet layout for printing.

 ### Getting started
 1. Install dependencies: